Evaluating the structure-coefficient theorem of evolutionary game theory: Abstract

 \section{Abstract}

-Evolutionary game theory is a foundational, if somewhat idealized, tool for modeling the natural selection of frequency-dependent traits in populations.
-In addition to modeling fecundity that can be influenced by the behaviors of others, this framework has also come to incorporate many varieties of demographic heterogeneity, most notably that of a population's spatial structure.
-Given the sophistication of current models of population dynamics, one of the most difficult obstacles lies in making analytical deductions, either qualitative or quantitative, about the long-term outcomes of an evolutionary process.
-The ``structure coefficient theorem'' \citep{tarnita:JTB:2009} is a well-known approach to this problem for mutation-selection processes under weak selection, but a general method of evaluating the terms it comprises is still lacking.
-Here we provide such a method for populations of fixed (but arbitrary) size and structure, using easily interpretable measures of population heterogeneity.
-This method encompasses a large family of evolutionary update mechanisms, and it includes complexity bounds in terms of the population size.
-We apply the method to the case of social goods produced and distributed among individuals in spatially-heterogeneous populations.
-We show that the outcome of selection varies dramatically depending on how goods are produced and distributed, on the details of population structure, and on the rate of mutation.
+In order to accommodate the empirical fact that population structures are rarely simple, modern studies of evolutionary dynamics allow for complicated and highly-heterogeneous spatial structures.
+As a result, one of the most difficult obstacles lies in making analytical deductions, either qualitative or quantitative, about the long-term outcomes of evolution.
+The ``structure-coefficient'' theorem is a well-known approach to this problem for mutation-selection processes under weak selection, but a general method of evaluating the terms it comprises is lacking.
+Here, we provide such a method for populations of fixed (but arbitrary) size and structure, using easily interpretable demographic measures.
+This method encompasses a large family of evolutionary update mechanisms and extends the theorem to allow for asymmetric contests to provide a better understanding of the mutation-selection balance under more realistic circumstances.
+We apply the method to study social goods produced and distributed among individuals in spatially-heterogeneous populations, where asymmetric interactions emerge naturally and the outcome of selection varies dramatically depending on the nature of the social good, the spatial topology, and frequency with which mutations arise.